MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Comment_Based_Help.md

 keyword is preceded by a dot `.`.
 The keywords can appear in any order.
 The keyword names are not case-sensitive.

-For example, the "Description" keyword precedes a description of a function or script.
+For example, the `.Description` keyword precedes a description of a function or script.

 ```